Invited Review Mechanism (IRM)

 The Invited Review Mechanism (IRM) has assisted healthcare organisations address a range of quality and performance issues through the following reviews:

-- Service reviews: can help a range of issues from advice and assurance on matters of safety and quality to achieving service improvement and achieving best practice in service design.
+- Service reviews: can help with a range of issues from advice and assurance on matters of safety and quality, teamworking and behaviours to achieving service improvement and achieving best practice in service design.

 - Individual reviews: help healthcare organisations identify whether there is a cause for concern about any aspect of an individual’s surgeon’s practice and provide advice on how any problems identified can be addressed.